hmatthews6/Thermal-Housing-Model/README.md

 # Thermal-Housing-Model-Data
-Data for use in the thermal housing model
+Code and data used for a Year 3 group industrial project, on the basis of National grid desiring a thermal housing model that gives electrical demands of typical UK houses using an electric heat pump.

 Model was coded in google colab, and I have uploaded the code with both .ipynb and .py but not tested in .py